 - Leather straps are expensive at $69.95 (£59.99, AU$119.95)

-We've seen a variety of retailers drop the price further though with the price touching as low as $129 or £89.99 at some points.
-We can expect to see some more sale prices over the Boxing Day sales.
+We've seen a variety of retailers drop the price further though with the price touching as low as $129 or £89.99 around Black Friday, Boxing Day and other sale periods.

-The Charge 2 is more expensive than the Fitbit Flex 2 though, so it may be worth your while checking out that tracker too.
+The Charge 2 is quite a bit more expensive than the Fitbit Flex 2, so it may be worth your while checking out that tracker too to see if you would be suited to the more affordable tracker.

 - Larger screen full of extra details